 There is no doubt that digital marketing can be an inexpensive and effective way to promote your business.
 There are some cost considerations and risks to using digital marketing as your sole messaging tool.

 - Digital campaigns need to be well planned and monitored.
 This takes time and expertise.
 Large companies have the resources to do this in-house.
 Smaller companies may have to pay outside marketing firms to implement an effective campaign.
 Bottom line: there is no free lunch to effective digital marketing!

 - Another concern is blocking.
 Just like consumers use DVRs to skip advertising on TV; internet ad blockers and SPAM filters can prevent your digital messages from reaching your target audience.

 - If your content uses images, videos or songs created by others, they most likely are copyrighted and its creators should be compensated, or you could be flagged for copyright infringement.
 Unless the content is in public domain, it is up to you to monitor the legal use of content used.

 - Sometimes your messages may appear on websites with unsavory content.
 In this age of programmatic media buying, where robots choose placements based on algorithms, you might find your message next to subject matter you don’t want to be associated with.

 None of these caveats should stop you from taking advantage of the numerous opportunities provided by digital marketing, but every digital marketer should be aware of them.

 Lastly, A Word About Traditional Media.

-There are some things traditional media does that digital cannot do.
-TV, radio and print still deliver high-powered brand messages to mass audiences.
-This fact should not be overlooked, but should be incorporated into a well-rounded and robust media plan.
-Big news is still big news and the more people you can tell your news to, the better!
-This is true whether you’re selling toasters or multi-million dollar airplanes.
+There one thing that traditional media (TV, radio and print) does much better than digital marketing is to deliver brand sales messages to mass audiences.
+This fact should not be overlooked, but should be incorporated into a well-rounded and robust marketing campaign.
+Big news is still big news and the more people you can tell your news to, the better – that’s true whether selling toasters or multi-million dollar jets.